Tornado outbreak

 A tornado outbreak is the occurrence of multiple tornadoes spawned by the same synoptic scale weather system.
-The number of tornadoes required to qualify as an outbreak typically are at least six to ten, with at least two rotational locations (if squall line) or at least two supercells producing multiple tornadoes.
+The number of tornadoes required to qualify as an outbreak are typically at least six to ten, with at least two rotational locations (if squall line) or at least two supercells producing multiple tornadoes.

 All of the confirmed tornadoes from a large tornado outbreak in March from March 13-17, 2025.

 The tornadoes usually occur within the same day or continue into the early morning hours of the succeeding day, and within the same region.
 Most definitions allow for a break in tornado activity (time elapsed from the end of the last tornado to the beginning of the next tornado) of six hours.
 If tornado activity indeed resumes after such a lull, many definitions consider the event to be a new outbreak.
 A series of continuous or nearly continuous tornado outbreak days is a tornado outbreak sequence.
 In the United States and Canada, tornado outbreaks usually occur from March through June in the Great Plains, the Midwestern United States, and the Southeastern United States in an area colloquially referred to as Tornado Alley.
 A secondary less active and annually inconsistent tornado "season" in the U.S. occurs in late autumn.
 Tornado outbreaks can also occur during other times of the year and in other parts of the world.
 In Europe, tornado season typically peaks around the summer months, although windstorms can spawn tornadoes in other seasons as well.